azizharouna/PneumoNet/data/README.md

 - **Image Classification:** Developing models to identify different lung conditions based on X-ray images.
 - **Medical Image Analysis:** Researching and developing new techniques for analyzing medical images.

+For this project we are working on Pneumonia Dection.

 ## Example Code

 The provided Python code demonstrates how to: